python/cpython/Doc/reference/expressions.rst

 first N slots.
 Next, for each keyword argument, the identifier is used to determine the corresponding slot (if the identifier is the same as the first formal parameter name, the first slot is used, and so on).
 If the slot is already filled, a :exc:`TypeError` exception is raised.
-Otherwise, the value of the argument is placed in the slot, filling it (even if the expression is ``None``, it fills the slot).
+Otherwise, the argument is placed in the slot, filling it (even if the expression is ``None``, it fills the slot).
 When all arguments have been processed, the slots that are still unfilled are filled with the corresponding default value from the function definition.
 (Default values are calculated, once, when the function is